vanschroeder/require_tree/README.md

 > **locals**: A user defined JS Object that will be made avialable to loaded modules

-> **packages**: An arbitrary object or existing package structure from another require_tree instance
+> **packages**: An arbitrary object or existing package structure from another require_tree instance that will serve as the basis for the current require_tree instance

 > **preserve_filenames**: A boolean value instructing require_tree to preserve the filename in the package path structure.
 The default value is `false`
 > *note*: This directive will be temporarily ignored and the filename used to name an unnamed function to support sloppy `module.exports = function() {...}` usage